top of page

 1. If you are not on the east coast or in the Midwest within range of the route, at this time we are unable to arrange transport.
 A successful adopter would usually need to pick up in person in Texas or arrange transport.
 We can meet a flight at Austin or San Antonio airport for a modest donation towards gas and parking.

 2. Out of state adopters also need to pay for the interstate health certificate mandated by Texas law to cross state lines (and by many destination states also).
-Veterinarian charges vary for this but the typical cost is c.$85 to $100 per certificate paid directly to a qualified vet.
+Veterinarian charges vary for this but the typical cost is between $85 to $125 per certificate paid directly to a qualified vet.

 3. Sometimes we have an Air Angel willing to fly a kitty home to you in person in cabin for the price of the flight.
-Please enquire if interested.
+Please inquire if interested.

 4. Cargo flights are only possible out of Texas in the cooler months of the year, due to the heat outside while loading the plane.
 We can accommodate cargo flights out of San Antonio or Austin, but it is not our preference because it is riskier and more traumatic for the kitties and also due to the very early hour we need to be at the airport to drop the kitties off.
 It is therefore the exception rather than the norm, and tends to be reserved for cats that are harder to home instate or are going to a higher animal welfare destination and where it is impractical for the adopter to pick up in person, such as Canada or Western Europe.